Can I be fired without any notice?

 - you threatened or assaulted someone at work

-- you refuse to do something that's an important part of your job, unless you have a good reason, like refusing to do work that is unsafe
+- you refuse to do something that's an important part of your job, unless you have a good reason, like refusing to do work that’s not safe

 Even if you did something wrong, your employer might not have the right to fire you without notice.